 Migration to Universal Prompt for your Splunk application is a two-step process:

-Splunk needs an update to support the Universal Prompt when it's ready, but the update isn't available yet.
+Splunk needs to update Splunk to support the Universal Prompt, but the update isn't available yet.
 The "Universal Prompt" section reflects this status as "Waiting on App Provider" with the activation options inaccessible.
 Please contact Splunk to request Duo Universal Prompt support for Splunk.

-After Splunk makes the necessary changes available you may need to install an application update on your server, or log in to Splunk as an admin to enable Duo Universal Prompt support.
+After Splunk makes the necessary changes available you may need log in to Splunk as an admin to enable Duo Universal Prompt support.

-You'll later return to the settings on this page to activate the Universal Prompt for your Splunk users once we've released it.
+You'll later return to the settings on this page to activate the Universal Prompt for your Splunk users after Splunk releases the update.